pyapi-gitlab/pyapi-gitlab/README.md

-# python-gitlab
+# i-python-gitlab

-python-gitlab is a python wrapper for the [Gitlab API](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api).
+i-python-gitlab is a python wrapper for the [Gitlab API](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api).

 ## Requirements